-Quick-Search: Our quick-search facility, located on AbeBooks.co.uk, allows you to search for books by simply entering either the author, title, keyword and/or the ISBN.
+Our Quick Search facility, located on AbeBooks.co.uk, allows you to search for books by simply entering the author, title, keyword, and/or the ISBN.

-UK First: By selecting [UK First] box, as displayed above, the search results will show the books available from our UK based booksellers first.
-This will help to give you the shortest delivery times available.
+Tip By ticking the UK First box, as displayed above, the search results will show the books available from our UK based booksellers first.
+If you are based in the UK this will help to give you the shortest delivery times available.

-Advanced Search: AbeBooks offers an advanced search feature to help you find the book you are looking for by allowing you to enter more detailed information.
-Please note that entering too much search information at one time may return fewer or no results.
+AbeBooks offers an Advanced Search feature which helps specify the criteria for the book you are searching for, by allowing you to enter more detailed information.
+Please note that entering too much search information at any one time may return fewer or no results.
 It is therefore recommended that you build your search slowly, adding or changing the criteria as you go.

-1. Click [Advanced Search] in the red banner at the top of the page
+1. Click [Advanced Search] in the red banner at the top of the AbeBooks.co.uk page

 2. Enter the search criteria you want to use and click [Find Book]